mkarner07/mkarner07.github.io/_posts/2025/2025-08-07-What-Lilypads-Teach-Us-About-Faulty-Thinking.md

 date: 2025-08-07
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
   - Psychology
   - Productivity
-  - Leadership
+  - Leadership as a System

 ---